 A little about you:

-I came to Montessori a year before I applied to MNW.
-I was a father of one and had somehow heard about the method, for the first time, as an adult.
-I read a few of her books and was blown away.
+I first learned about Montessori only a year before I applied to MNW.
+At the time I was a new father and hearing about the method greatly piqued my interest.
+I read a few of Maria Montessori's books and was blown away.
 I told my wife this was something I had to do.
 I applied to MNW after reading that many people come to Montessori with no background in early childhood education - I had coached a youth soccer team and was a father, that's all.

 Describe the course workload:

-As a father of two little ones I had to divide my time between family and school - leaving little room for anything else.
+As a father of two young children I had to divide my time between family and school - leaving little room for anything else.
 I was prepared for that and thought I was prepared for the work load I was assured was intense.
-It turned out to be more intense than any other schooling I had previous, including a creative writing graduate program and the Peace Corps.
-The way the program works translates into the students literally working with the theory and techniques every day and most evenings.
+It turned out to be more intense than any other schooling I had previous, including a creative writing graduate program and the Peace Corps!
+The teacher training program literally has students working with the theory and techniques every day and most evenings.
 The result is that we learn it all very well.
-We are very well trained, to say the least.

 How well did the course prepare you to be a Montessori teacher?